Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 # Resulting service level and cost

+> TODO - update with multiregional deployment SLA of 99.98%
+> TODO - update with multiregional deployment cost

-The deployment of this solution achieves an SLO of about 99.6% and will have a minimum estimated cost of \$929.97 when deployed to the East US region.
+The deployment of this solution achieves an SLO of about 99.6% and will have a minimum estimated cost of $929.97 when deployed to the East US region.

 This solution uses multiple Azure Services with varying SLAs to achieve